ludavid15/notes/algorithms/_posts/2021-08-10-howToThinkaboutML.md

 categories: algorithms
 ---

 There is so much literature out there on machine learning that it can get pretty overwhelming.
-This post serves to organize machine learning into a few broad categories, and in doing so, highlight their different strengths.
+This post organizes machine learning into a few broad categories, and in doing so, highlights their different strengths.

 <!--more-->

 Before going further, it's worth mentioning that many machine learning algorithms are built using optimization.
 There is almost always something to be optimized (an objective function - error, fitness, etc.), and different ways to run the optimization (genetic, linear, quadratic, etc.).
-Different algorithms may change the problem, but the name of the game remains the same (for example, the "learning rate" and "search step size" refer to the same thing!)
-Keep this mind, because it helps to simplify this large field.
+Different algorithms may change the problem, but the name of the game remains the same (for example, the "learning rate" and "search step size" usually refer to the same thing!)
+Keep this in mind, because it helps simplify our perspective.

 For any machine learning algorithm, we should be able to identify three distinct aspects:
 1. **The architecture**, or relationship between inputs and ouputs, which influences the